 Just like kale and spinach, turnip greens are also cruciferous.
 You can eat both the roots and the leaves of this vegetable.
-It is highly nutritious, containing proteins, fats, carbohydrates, fibre and sugar.
+It is highly nutritious, containing proteins, fats, carbohydrates, fiber and sugar.
 It is also rich in minerals such as calcium (190 mg), iron(1.10mg) and magnesium (31mg).
-The leaves of a turnip green are good sources of vitamins such as A (11587IU), K (251mcg) and C (60mg) (30).
+The leaves of a turnip greens are good sources of vitamins such as A (11587IU), K (251mcg) and C (60mg) (30).

 Turnip greens contain a high level of sodium so when cooking, go easy on the salt.
 You can add just a pinch to taste.

 - Turnip greens have a high vitamin A content that is good for your hair and skin health.

 - The vitamin C in this vegetable is essential for collagen production, which is an important skin element.